Nishat Muhammad Zia Qadri

 Nishat Muhammad Zia Qadri is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 2 April 1966 in Karachi.

 He has a degree of Bachelor of Commerce from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-120 KARACHI-XXXII in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-120 KARACHI-XXXII in the 2013 Pakistani general election.